Combat the Climate Crisis

 End Fossil Fuel Subsidies

 Science shows that greenhouse gas emissions from fossil fuels drive the climate crisis and pollute communities — meanwhile, that industry reaps unprecedented profits.
-In the past year, global temperatures have broken records, yet so have profits among the West’s largest privately held oil companies.

-New York financially incentivizes destructive fossil fuels, exempting the industry from $1.6 billion of Sales & Use Tax and Petroleum Business Tax every year.
+New York financially incentivizes destructive fossil fuels, exempting the industry from $1.6 billion of Sales and Use Tax and Petroleum Business Tax every year.
 This tax was first introduced for infrastructure funding in 1983, but since then the industry has wielded its influence to maintain these tax breaks and inflate profits.
 With our state now facing a multi-billion-dollar budget deficit, it is time to rethink these handouts.
 Repealing fossil fuel industry tax subsidies will help close the budget gap and signal our opposition to the industry that is a lynchpin in the climate crisis and aggravates environmental injustices.

 The Stop Climate Polluter Handouts Act amends the tax code to remove over $330 million in tax handouts to the climate-polluting fossil fuel industry.
 It pinpoints incentives that benefit the highest polluting fuels and their most unreasonable uses, including high-emission commercial airline fuel and low-grade shipping "bunker" fuel, the operation of fracked gas infrastructure, industry research and development, and more.
 The Act preserves tax breaks that benefit the public, so the average lower- and middle-income New Yorker will not be significantly impacted, and job losses are not expected.